chetnashah/cppwork/strings.md

 	std::cout << "strlen(mp1):" << strlen(mp1) << std::endl;// 41, excludes null char
 	std::cout << "sizeof(mp1):" << sizeof(mp1) << std::endl;// 8, pointer size
 ```

+### std::string_view

+If you are using C++17, you can avoid memory allocation and still enjoy the C++ string interfaces by using `std::string_view`.
+The entire purpose of `std::string_view` is to avoid copying data which is already owned and of which only a fixed view is required.
+A `std::string_view` can refer to both a C++ string or a C-string.
+All that `std::string_view` needs to store is a pointer to the character sequence and a length.

+`std::string_view` provides the same API that std::string does,
+so it is a perfect match for C-style string literals.

+The only catch with `std::string_view` is that it is non-owning,
+so the programmer is responsible for making sure the `std::string_view` does not outlive the string which it points to